ProLoser/BakingPlate/README.md

 1. make mobile detect a plugin?
 2. Add missing stuff to AppCtrlr (filter.filter, geoip, locale)
-3. Use CSSMin instead of CssTidy as default
+3. Slim down initial plugins
 4. Dynamic Pages (if derived app does not need just remove)
 5. gitmodules
     1. Is the a direct copy of repos gitmodules (if so convert plugins & vendors into submods)